collage of photos of restaurants in Badlands National Park

 Girls climbing rocks in Badlands NP.

 If you’re looking for restaurants inside Badlands National Park, then the Cedar Pass Restaurant is your place.
-In fact, it’s the only place you’ll find inside Badlands National Park.
+It’s the only place you’ll find inside Badlands National Park.

 The Cedar Pass Lodge and Restaurant are located in the North unit, where the Badlands Loop Road meets up with SD Highway 377.
 This means that the restaurant is not far from the park’s northeast entrance and the Interstate 90